omoze3/PKI-Portfolio-OmozeIdehenre-/reflections/week-01-reflection.md

 At this time, I do not have any major questions.
 However, I am interested in learning more about how trust chains are managed and maintained in large enterprise environments.

 Professional Growth Check

-I documented my work clearly and in my own words
+-I documented my work clearly and in my own words

-I used structured formatting in my submission files
+-I used structured formatting in my submission files

-My commit message was meaningful and descriptive
+-My commit message was meaningful and descriptive